 We accept reimbursement from a variety of sources, including but not limited to the following:

 We have contracts in process with several other insurance companies, and are willing to apply to become a provider for any client’s insurance company.
-We submit all billing directly to the insurance company and complete all required paperwork, and also have a scholarship program for those clients who have exhausted all other funding mechanisms and we accept private pay.
+We submit all billing directly to the insurance company and complete all required paperwork.

-Often insurance reimbursement requires very high co-pay, in some cases more than half of the cost of service.
+Often insurance reimbursement requires a very high co-pay, in some cases more than half of the cost of service.
 Co-pay assistance is available in this situation.
-We strive to ensure every family receives the service they need.
-If you require financial assistance for our services, contact us to discuss your options.
+PlayDate Behavioral Interventions strives to ensure every family receives the service they need.
+If you require financial assistance for services, contact us to discuss your options.